-Always tap off the excess if you're using powder
+Always tap off excess powder

-One thing every makeup artist does when using powder makeup — whether bronzer, blush or eyeshadow — is tap the excess product off the brush and Sir John is no exception.
+One thing every makeup artist does when using powder makeup — whether bronzer, blush, or eyeshadow — is tap the excess product off the brush and Sir John is no exception.
 Going straight in with a brush loaded with something like bronzer could make your skin appear uneven in certain places, especially if you haven't blended well enough overall.
 Sure, it might seem like a waste but giving your brush even the tiniest tap ensures a more flawless finish.

-"Always start by getting colour around the sides of the face and the hairline," said Sir John, who starts at the perimeter and works his way inwards.
-"Never start on the centre of the face."
+"Always start by getting color around the sides of the face and the hairline," said Sir John, who starts at the perimeter and works his way inwards.
+"Never start on the center of the face."
 Guilty!
 It makes sense to begin here and head to your cheeks because, if you think about it, these areas tend to catch the sun first so your bronzer will look a lot more believable.

-Sir John also advised not applying anything shimmery past your pupil.
+Sir John also advised not to apply anything shimmery past your pupil.
 "The makeup should be very soft here," he said.
 "This is where I stop my sculpting when applying bronzer to the cheeks."
 Since avoiding shimmer bronzer in this area, my makeup looks fresher for longer.
 Why?
 Inevitable face grease + shimmer from makeup = unintended shine.

-Choose a bronzer with an olive undertone
+Opt for a bronzer with an olive undertone

 Apply cream bronzer to the back of your hand first

 Cream makeup is having a moment and bronzer in particular is trending big time.
 With a product like this, though, it's so easy to go extreme.
 Instead of plunging your makeup brush into the product and applying it directly to your skin, Sir John suggested blending a little on the back of your hand first.
-Not only will this warm up the product and make it easier to blend on your face but it ensures you won't apply too much to begin with (and have to start all over again).
+Not only will this warm up the product and make it easier to blend on your face, but it ensures you won't apply too much to begin with (and have to start all over again).